 The deep water navigation channels are well marked by buoys and lights.
-They are in constant use by the Royal Navy, ferries, large tankers, bulk carriers, fishing vessels and other traffic.
+They are in avoid small craft in narrow channels. constant use by the Royal Navy, ferries, large tankers, bulk carriers, fishing vessels and other traffic.

 Recreational and other small craft users are advised to: